Weifang Shandong, China Travel Guide

 Public buses are generally not wheelchair accessible.
 Taxis and Didi may present the most feasible transport options, but space can hold limits.

-Contact your accommodation and planned attractions in advance to make sure of their specific accessibility features.
+Contact your accommodation and planned attractions ahead of time to make sure of their specific accessibility features.
 This helps scheduling your trip realistically.